Costa Rica—Ag Science & Sustainability

 About EARTH University: “In the heart of the tropical Caribbean lowlands of Costa Rica resides EARTH University.
 The 8,342-acre campus includes classrooms, laboratories, sustainable academic farms, sporting and recreational facilities, chief operational offices, student and faculty residences, a commercial banana plantation, reforested areas and a large, protected rainforest reserve.”
 Read more campus life.

 Currency: Costa Rican colon (CRC).
 To see today's exchange rate, visit Oanda.com.

 Language Spoken: The official and predominant language of Costa Rica is Spanish; the variety spoken there is a form of Central American Spanish.
 In addition, several Chibchan languages, including Boruca and Bribri, are spoken there.

 Bring clothes that you can layer for ease of comfort.
-There may be some rain showers during your stay, so bring a jacket, poncho or umbrella and appropriate shoes for rain.
+There will be rain showers during your stay, so bring a jacket, umbrella and rainboots.